getbettr/epok/README.md

-# epok
+# EPOK

+EPOK is an external port operator for self-hosted Kubernetes clusters.

+It exists mainly because:

+* I wanted to get some experience writing Kubernetes operators using Rust.
+* I'm operating a couple of homelab Kubernetes clusters where Kubernetes nodes run as virtualized workloads (LXC containers or VMs) on a single host machine.
+* I needed a way to transparently forward traffic from the host machine to `NodePort`-type services "residing" on the worker nodes.

+EPOK can be deployed either directly on the host machine, or inside the cluster itself.
+If deployed inside the cluster it will need a way to communicate with the host machine in order to alter its `iptables` rules.
+See the section on using the [SSH Executor](#ssh-executor) for details.

-epok is an external port operator for self-hosted kubernetes clusters.
-Define a `getbetter.ro/externalport: "25:2025"` annotation on your service and epok will handle the `iptables` rules to forward port `25` on your host machine to [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) `2025` on your kube nodes.
+Define a `getbetter.ro/externalports: "25:2025"` annotation on your service and EPOK will handle the `iptables` rules to forward port `25` on your host machine to [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) `2025` on your kube nodes.

 ## Usage

+To function correctly, EPOK needs to know which interfaces on the host machine to forward traffic from.
+This is specified via the `-i` or `--interfaces` CLI option.

+It also needs to know which executor to use:

+* `local` when deployed on the host machine
+* `ssh` when deployed inside the cluster

 ```
 epok [OPTIONS] --interfaces <INTERFACES> <EXECUTOR>